- Health Promotion and Awareness

 Student Health Advocates & Peer Educator Program (SHAPE)

-The Student Health Advocates/Peer Educator (S.H.A.P.E.) program is one of the preventative arms of Student Health and Counseling Services at Saint Louis University.
+The Student Health Advocates/Peer Educator (S.H.A.P.E.) program is one of the preventative arms of the University Counseling Center at Saint Louis University.

 It is founded on the belief that students can challenge and influence each other's attitudes and behaviors related to overall wellness, sexual health, sexual assault and substance use.
 As a peer education program, its fundamental purpose is safeguarding the health of students through an informative and interactive format.

 It involves SLU students educating their equals on sexual health/alcohol issues using presentations, skits, and the like.
 It is a diverse group of men and women representing the various groups and organizations on campus.
 It seeks to foster discussion and dialogue on difficult issues related to overall wellness, sexual health, sexual assault and substance use, and ultimately seeks a consensus, while respecting the diverse opinions and attitudes that exist.